GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The free software community rejects the “priesthood of technology”, which keeps the general public in ignorance of how technology works; we encourage students of any age and situation to read the source code and learn as much as they want to know.
+> ### Every computer language has its Shakespeares, and it is a joy to read their code.
+A well-written computer program possesses style, finesse, even humor—and a clarity that rivals the best prose.
 >
-> ~ *Richard Stallman*
+> ~ *Danny Hillis*

 ---
 ## 🏎 Quick Facts